-Other includes deferred tax assets on disallowed interest in the US and the UK, inventory provisions in the US and losses in the UK.
-Deferred tax assets totalling £572,000 in relation to disallowed interest in the US and the UK have not been recognised.
+Other includes deferred tax assets on disallowed interest in the US and the UK and inventory provisions in the US.
+Deferred tax assets totalling £789,000 (2023: £572,000) in relation to disallowed interest in the US and the UK have not been recognised.